 Today I’m sharing at a new friend’s website: To Unearth.
 The focus of this website is to find God in the ordinary in life, not the extraordinary.
 I hope you will check out this website!

 *Disclosure: Post may contain affiliate links.
 See our full disclosure here.

 I dislike change.
 There, I said it; I’m a creature of habit.
 Any kind of loss means I will need to rearrange and start a new habit.

 I know change can be good, but I want to be pain and frustration-free.
 I’ll take easy and beneficial change, but I’ll leave anything that’s hard behind.

 The season of Fall is one of my most disliked seasons.
 I don’t like the warmer weather turning colder, the kids being back in school and the sun setting earlier every day.

 It’s a period of so much loss and finding a new normal.

-Coping with Loss this Holiday
+Coping with Someone Absent this Holiday

 Within this season we have two major Holidays: Thanksgiving and Christmas.
 The last few years, these days have signified a change in our family.
 The death of a few key family members has changed the dynamics of these times.